 Offering variety in your modules and including plenty of imagery will make the information more accessible.

-You will inevitably need to include a degree of written content, so below are some tips on making text more inclusive to those with neurodivergence.
+You will inevitably need to include some written content, so below are some tips on making text more inclusive of those with neurodivergence.

-- Don't use metaphors: Metaphors can be alienating to some users as they might struggle to understand flowery language, figures of speech, and idioms, so avoid these written flourishes.
+Don't use metaphors.
+Metaphors can alienate some users, who might struggle to understand flowery language, figures of speech, and idioms.
+Therefore, avoid these written flourishes.

-- Format your writing: Even neurotypical people find large walls of text off-putting, Blocks of text can make it challenging for neurodivergent people to maintain focus, so break up your copy wherever possible.
+Format your writing: Most people find large walls of text off-putting.
+Blocks of text can make it challenging for neurodivergent people to maintain focus, so break up your copy wherever possible.
 Try using bullet points to create space within your text.

-Top-tip!
+💡Top-tip!
 Ensure you put aside enough time to edit your modules.
-A first draft of something can often contain information that isn’t relevant or is over complicated so give yourself or your team enough time to do a couple of rounds of edits.
+A first draft of something can often contain information that isn’t relevant or overly complicated, so give yourself or your team enough time to do a couple of rounds of edits.

 Test your modules

-Our final piece of advice is to test your modules or at the very least get someone impartial to review it before it goes live.
-They might suggest something useful or spot something even if it’s just a spelling mistake!
+Our final advice is to test your modules or, at the very least, get someone impartial to review them before they go live.
+They might suggest something useful or spot something, even if it’s just a spelling mistake!